cbdso/aws-serverless-security-workshop/docs/06-waf/README.md

 	* In Add conditions section, select
 		* 	`does`
 		*  `match at least one of the filters in the SQL injection match condition `
-		*  `USERNAME-SQlInjectionMatch`  -- the name of the condition you created for SQL injection in 6B
+		*  `USERNAME-SQLinjectionMatch`  -- the name of the condition you created for SQL injection in 6B
 	*  Then click **Create**

 	![screenshot](images/sql-rule.png)